Ghanaian wonderkid to Real Madrid: Rare video of 16-year-old wows fans

 Yet, experts caution patience, emphasising that steady development and careful management are critical at this stage of his career.

-For now, the viral video has done more than highlight skill — it has reignited hope that another Ghanaian talent could soon shine on one of football’s grandest stages.

-Nana Kusi’s journey from La Masia to Real Madrid promises to be one to watch, and supporters across Ghana are eager to see him continue his rise.
+Nana Kusi’s journey from La Masia to Real Madrid promises to be one to watch, and supporters across the country are eager to see him continue his rise and potentially become the first Ghanaian footballer to play for Los Blancos since Michael Essien.

 Ghanaian winger courts Juventus' attention